ekunazanu/ekunazanu.foo/content/lab/probabilistic-data-structures.md

 +++
-title = "Probabilistic Data Structures" description = "A primer on bloom filters, count-min sketches, and HyperLogLog." weight = 1 draft = false template = "article.html"
+title = "Probabilistic Data Structures" description = "A primer on Bloom Filters, Count-min Sketch, and HyperLogLog." weight = 1 draft = false template = "article.html"
 [extra]
 type = "article"
 thumbnail = "lab.die.svg"
-thumbnailalt = "Die face showing five dots."
+thumbnailalt = "A die showing the face with five dots."
 +++

 Probabilistic data structures are what their names suggest — these are [data structures](https://en.wikipedia.org/wiki/Data_structure) that give probabilistic answers to queries.
 What is lost in [precision](https://en.wikipedia.org/wiki/Accuracy_and_precision#/media/File:Accuracy_and_precision.svg) however, is more than made up for in extremely efficient use of memory and/or computational resources.